Benjamin Moore Lenox Tan HC-44: Undertones & Real Home Use

 LENOX TAN VS. BENJAMIN MOORE SHAKER BEIGE

-Shaker Beige is a great comparison for Lenox Tan.
+Shaker Beige is a great comparison.
 Starting with depth, Shaker Beige has an LRV of 53.53, which is much lighter than Lenox Tan’s 43.14.
 Shaker Beige is more of a ‘light-medium’ depth that winks at the light range.
-Lenox tan’s depth winks at the MEDIUM depths.

-When it comes to undertones, Shaker Beige can have the some yellow-orange as Lenox Tan, but you might notice that Shaker Beige has a touch of pink in comparison.
-This makes Shaker Beige a bit more versatile toward a range of finishes than Lenox Tan.
+When it comes to undertones, Shaker Beige can have the same yellow-orange as Lenox Tan, but you might notice that Shaker Beige has a touch of pink.
+This makes Shaker Beige a bit more versatile toward a range of finishes.

 LENOX TAN VS. BENJAMIN MOORE GREENBRIER BEIGE

 This is a fun comparison (if you’re a color nerd like me).
-Lenox Tan and Greenbrier Beige are similar in depth, as Greenbrier Beige sits at 41.6 to Lenox Tan’s 43.14; they’re both well into the light-medium depths.
+Lenox Tan and Greenbrier Beige are similar in depth, with Greenbrier Beige at 41.6 and Lenox Tan at 43.14; both are well into the light-medium depths.

 LENOX TAN VS. SHERWIN WILLIAMS BASKET BEIGE & NOMADIC DESERT